-- All functionality is divided into exchangeable components
+- All functionality is divided into exchangeable and reusable components

 - Communication is done by asynchronous message passing